SystemSpace/Compendium/compendium.rst

 Doesn't magic sort of dominate these worlds?
 Or does magic somehow grow parallel to technology?
   Magic and tech aren't parallel, but that doesn't mean that all worlds without technology have magic.

+Are there cars or highways or any other form of public transportation in LFE?
+  They actually have a rather nice, layered transporation system, with both air, land, space and sea, but public transportation still sucks.

+  At least that's what I've heard about Ghakuwent'sj's main transportation provider, Onestep.

 Magic
 -----